iustin/pyxattr/CONTRIBUTING.md

 - New functions should have good docstrings (in the C code).
 - New functions/constants should be listed in the documentation, see `doc/module.rst` for how to include them.
-- All non-trivial changes should be listed in `NEWS` for further inclusion in new releases documentation.
+- All non-trivial changes should be listed in `NEWS.md` for further inclusion in new releases documentation.
 Add an "unreleased" section (if one doesn't exist yet) to list the changes.